Judge’s video tape: What three top legal experts say

 Abid Hassan Minto--One of the top legal mind of the country while talking to The News said it has to be verified whether the video presented by PML-N leaders is authentic and genuine.
 If the video is genuine then it can be presented as a fresh evidence in the case.

-Justice (retd) Khalil-ur Rehman Khan, while talking to The News said the courts can set aside the previous judgment if the video of accountability court judge proved genuine where the judge himself is confessing that the judgement was given under extreme pressure.
+Justice (R) Khalil-ur Rehman Khan, while talking to The News said the courts can set aside the previous judgement if the video of accountability court judge proved genuine where the judge himself is confessing that the judgement was given under extreme pressure.

+“The defence council should highlight the video of Judge Arshad Malik if it is authentic.
+If the hearing of appeal against previous judgement is in progress, then the defence council should submit a fresh application and present this video as evidence.

 ISLAMABAD: The Accountability Court’s Judge Arshad Malik’s video-gate has opened a Pandora box regarding the country’s judicial system and many voices are being raised, including top legal minds who believe verdicts against Mian Nawaz Sharif deserve quashment as the judge has confessed that he was under pressure while convicting the PML-N premier.